yaweiliu/MolSimulX/README.md

 * Maintainers:
   * Dr. Yawei Liu (ywliu@ipe.ac.cn)

-This project is aiming to integrate tools/scripts used in our all-atom molecular dynamics (MD) simulations of matters.
+This project is aiming to integrate tools/scripts used in our molecular simulations of matters.
 The corresponding tutorials and examples will also be given here.

 <img title="MolSimulX" alt="MolSimulX" src="./images/MolSimulX.png">
 <img title="MolSimulX" alt="MolSimulX" src="./images/framework.png">